 You should get advice straight away about any debts you have already.

-If you’re worried about getting into debt, use our budgeting tool to see exactly how much money you spend each month.
+If you’re worried about getting into debt, use a budgeting tool to see exactly how much money you spend each month.

 Making a career change

-You can get advice from Career Wales if you want to get a new qualification or make a career change, like starting your own business.
+You can get advice from the National Careers Service if you want to get a new qualification or make a career change, like starting your own business.

 Telephone: 0800 100 900